How Much Do Actor Headshots Cost? — Photography Shark

 This is the range where professional studio headshot work lives in the Boston market.
 At Photography Shark, sessions start at $395.
 At this price point, you should expect:

-A full-length session — 60–90 minutes — with enough time for multiple outfit changes, multiple lighting setups, and the warm-up period where your expression settles into something genuine.
+A focused session — 30–60 minutes — with enough time for multiple lighting setups and the warm-up period where your expression settles into something genuine.
+Actor sessions, which cover both theatrical and commercial looks in one booking, run longer (60–90 minutes).

 Active direction throughout the session.
 Not "great, that's good" while shooting continuously, but behavioral prompts designed to draw out specific expressions, adjustments to your posture and positioning, feedback on what's working and why.